jcstroud79/jcstroud79/README.md

 cybersecurity.
 I started my career as a computer repair technician back in the 1990s while enrolled in a high school vocational program for computer programming.
 Since that time, I have worked in roles across multiple IT and cybersecurity disciplines including network and system administration, vulnerability assessment, identity access management, and information security compliance assurance.
 I also have practical knowledge and experience in threat intelligence analysis, operational and project management, quality assurance, and leadership from my 24 years of military experience.

 ## Objective

 My immediate objective is to obtain a role that leverages my skillset to make an actionable positive impact on an organization's security posture and reduce the organization's overall attack surface and risk profile.
-An ideal role would  provide specialization in cybersecurity governance, risk management, and compliance assurance, while also providing opportunites to develop and challenge my  technical skills.
+An ideal role would  provide specialization in cybersecurity governance, risk management, and compliance assurance, while also providing opportunity to develop and challenge my technical skills.

 ## Skills